AFRINIC: Dissolution of the board

-Controversies and defamation cases (2023–2025)
+Controversies and defamation cases

-In February 2023, Lu and five additional people endorsed by the Number Resource Society, affiliated with Lu, ran for the Asia Pacific Network Information Centre (APNIC) board on a reform platform.
+In February 2023, Lu and five additional people endorsed by the Number Resource Society, affiliated with Lu, ran for the APNIC board on a reform platform.
 This made some APNIC members concerned about concentration of power and commercialization of Internet numbers, including because of previous lawsuits and lobbying related to AFRINIC.
 None of those candidates won.
 The APNIC board election had several challenges, including allegations of code of conduct violations such as threats and intimidation.

-In May 2023, AFRINIC said the Number Resource Society had given AFRINIC members misleading information about an upcoming AFRINIC board election; no election was planned for 2023.
-In 2024, the CEO of an AFRINIC member company said in a court document that a person working for Lu offered to pay him for access to his AFRINIC account to vote in future board elections.
+In May 2023, AFRINIC said that the Number Resource Society (NRS) had provided AFRINIC members with misleading information regarding a purported 2023 board election, and clarified that no board election was scheduled for that year.
+In 2024, the CEO of a member company said in a court document that a person working for Lu offered to pay him for access to his AFRINIC account to vote in future board elections.

-In 2024, Lu successfully sued The Daily Telegraph for libel for an article they published about the dispute between Cloud Innovation and AFRINIC, including for claims that Lu was trying to orchestrate the collapse of AFRINIC.
+In 2024, Lu successfully sued The Daily Telegraph for libel for an article they published about the dispute between Cloud Innovation and AFRINIC, including for claims that Lu was trying to orchestrate the collapse of the organization.
 In April 2025, Lu sued The Cape Independent, a website in South Africa, after it published an article that was critical of Lu and said he was trying to take control of AFRINIC.
 Both articles were taken down.
-Lu also filed defamation lawsuits against Noah Maina, Secretary General of the Tanzania Internet Service Providers Association, and Brian Longwe, a company founder, who have spoken about AFRINIC board election processes.
+Lu also filed defamation lawsuits against Noah Maina, Secretary General of the Tanzania Internet Service Providers Association, and Brian Longwe, an ISP founder and executive, who have spoken about AFRINIC board election processes.
 In July 2025, Cloud Innovation sent cease and desist letters to people who posted links to a Medium article about the conflict between Cloud Innovation and AFRINIC.
 American technology news website Techdirt described the company's letters as fitting the pattern of strategic lawsuits against public participation.

-Court-appointed receivership (2023–2025)
+Court-appointed receivership

 In March 2023, Cloud Innovation petitioned the Supreme Court of Mauritius to place AFRINIC into receivership.
-The court ruled to establish receivership in September 2023, and it appointed a receiver, Vasoodayven Virasami.
-The court directed him to maintain the ordinary operations of the organization and conduct a board election within six months.
+The court ruled to establish receivership in September 2023, and it appointed a receiver.
+The court directed the receiver to maintain the ordinary operations of the organization and conduct a board election within six months.
 The Number Resource Organization (affiliated with ICANN) supported the receivership as a mechanism to "restore AFRINIC to functional governance".
 The Internet Governance Project, affiliated with American university Georgia Tech, also supported the receivership.

 A former director of AFRINIC appealed the receivership in late September 2023, which blocked the election process until the court dismissed the appeal in October 2024.
 Upon the dismissal of the appeal, the court ordered the receiver to conduct a board election within two months, by the end of 2024.
 This did not happen.
-In February 2025, the court appointed a new receiver, Gowtamsingh Dabee.
+In February 2025, the court appointed a new receiver.